 Yes!
 There is no cost to download or use Glyssen.

 Glyssen only works on Windows.
 Our current plans for Glyssen do not include producing versions for Mac OS or Linux.
 However the field recording tool (see next question) is expected to be cross-platform.

-We are hoping to work together with Faith Comes By Hearing to support them in their development of a new field recording tool that will take the output from Glyssen and make it easy to:
+We are working together with Faith Comes By Hearing to support them in their development of a new cross-platform field recording tool (Vessel) that will use many of the components from Glyssen and make it easy to: